aminrj/aminrj.github.io/_posts/2026-03-05-attack-patterns-red-teaming.md

 A key insight from executing these attacks in my lab: **the attack surface that matters most is not the one you'd expect.**

 In traditional security, the most dangerous vectors are the ones with the most complex exploitation.
-In agentic AI, the most dangerous vectors are the simplest ones — because the LLM does the complex work for you.
+In agentic AI, the most dangerous vectors are the simplest ones, because the LLM does the complex work for you.

-Consider the DockerDash attack:
+For instance, consider the DockerDash attack:

 - **Attacker effort:** Write one line of text in a Docker label field
 - **Exploitation complexity:** The LLM plans, reasons, selects tools, chains them, and covers the attack with a clean response
 - **Detection difficulty:** Every individual tool call is legitimate.
-The malicious intent exists only in the sequencing — which is determined at runtime by the non-deterministic reasoning of the model
+The malicious intent exists only in the sequencing, which is determined at runtime by the non-deterministic reasoning of the model

 This is why agent red teaming requires testing the full pipeline end-to-end, not just individual tool calls or individual prompts.
-The vulnerability isn't in any single component — it's in the architecture.
+The vulnerability isn't in any single component, it's in the architecture.

 ---

 ## What's Next

 This article covered the offensive methodology.
 The next step is defense: how to build detection systems that identify the attack patterns documented here, implement runtime controls that break exploit chains at each stage, and design agent architectures that are resilient by default.

-The attacks I've documented across this series — [tool poisoning]({% post_url 2026-02-26-mcp-tool-poisoning %}), [cross-server exploitation]({% post_url 2026-02-24-owasp-agentic-top-10-in-practice %}), [DockerDash]({% post_url 2026-03-03-docker-dash-mcp-attack %}), and the red teaming methodology in this article — all share a single architectural failure: AI agents extend trust to instruction sources without validating authority, then act on that trust with user-granted privileges.
+The attacks I've documented across this series, [tool poisoning]({% post_url 2026-02-26-mcp-tool-poisoning %}), [cross-server exploitation]({% post_url 2026-02-24-owasp-agentic-top-10-in-practice %}), [DockerDash]({% post_url 2026-03-03-docker-dash-mcp-attack %}), and the red teaming methodology in this article, all share a single architectural failure: AI agents extend trust to instruction sources without validating authority, then act on that trust with user-granted privileges.

 Fixing that requires treating every input as potentially adversarial, requiring explicit re-authorization for consequential actions, and maintaining sufficient observability to reconstruct the agent's full reasoning and tool call sequence after an incident.